- Director: Sergei Eisenstein

 One other thing I feel like I should mention because I personally was totally blindsided is that, multiple hours into this movie, it’s suddenly in color for the first time.
 There is no “diagetic” reason why it would be, there is no warning, and Wikipedia says it’s to “emphasize the importance of events.”
 I mean, is it?
 Apparently those ten minutes or so were the first movie in the Soviet Union to be shot in color.
 They also include what’s basically a very weird musical number involving a lot of Russian dancing.
 I felt like I was going insane.

 In sum, though, I think I did enjoy the movie on an intellectual level.
-It just looks so different from anything is great, and I am a sucker for random medieval machinations.
+It just looks so different from anything, and I am a sucker for random medieval machinations.
 When we get a scene in the court of “Livonia,” it basically looks like a giant chess board.
 The battle scenes are spectacular because you know that all these people are actually there and we’re in the middle of World War II and it’s nuts.
 I think this is another movie that Peter Jackson may have seen before making Lord of the Rings, because it’s got a whole plot about blowing up the walls of a fortress from underneath with explosives, lots of shots of a bazillion arrows flying through the air at once, and these big, ornate cannons carved into like lion faces.
 So that was interesting, too.

 I also think this is a movie that probably plays better in retrospect where it can exist sort of out of its time, because I think it would have been seen as crazy anachronistic in 1944.
-In terms of acting and mannerisms, the big influences here seem to be various sub-genres of silent movies, and Eisenstein was essentially a holdover from silent movies, but this movie out the same year as Going My Way.
+In terms of acting and mannerisms, the big influences here seem to be various sub-genres of silent movies, and Eisenstein was essentially a holdover from silent movies, but this movie came out the same year as Going My Way.
 Yes, the context was different, but the enormous acting choices in this movie are completely bizarre in context.
 In retrospect, you can look at this as “oh, it’s from a long time ago, it’s fine,” but I don’t think anyone in the 1940s would have had any idea what to do with this movie.

 So now we’re in this situation where there’s this enormous and unique movie from a director that is considered an all-time master, but it’s also super weird and not really finished and also makes no sense for long stretches.
 So now Ivan the Terrible is listed in both of the books 1,001 Movies to See Before You Die and The Fifty Worst Films of All Time (and How They Got That Way).
 I am glad I watched it, but it’s not just not something I’d recommend for everyone, I’m not sure it’s something I’d recommend to literally anyone I can think of.
-Even if are one of the people (and I would include myself in their number) who thinks “Medieval Historical Epic in Russian, sign me up!,” I think you should know that this is a super weird version of that movie.
+Even if you are one of the people (and I would include myself in their number) who thinks “Medieval Historical Epic in Russian, sign me up!,” I think you should know that this is a super weird version of that movie.